 - Continuously evaluating the impact of their teaching, to inform next steps.

-The Melbourne Graduate School of Education offers various modes of clinical teaching integrated within our current degree structures:
+The Melbourne Graduate School of Education offers various modes of evidence-based teaching integrated within our current degree structures:

 - Master of Evidence Based Teaching: for practicing teachers